 Bachelor of Human Resource Management BS

-*While the majority of the coursework is taught by WPU faculty, note that a small number of courses will be taught online through our consortium partner, LCMC.
+*While the majority of the coursework for WPU’s HRM degree is taught by WPU faculty, note that there will be some online learning through our consortium partner, LCMC.
 LCMC offers a convenient way for students to gain access to specialized courses not taught at their home institution, helping them stay on track to graduate.

-Human Resources graduates from WPU will be prepared for careers as human resources generalists and specialists in compensation and benefits, recruitment, training & development, diversity and inclusion, labor relations, and more, and they will work in every industry and sector, including business, education, government, the military, arts and entertainment, and nonprofits.
+Students who graduate from WPU’s Human Resource Management program will be prepared for real-world careers as HR managers, human resources generalists and specialists in compensation and benefits, recruitment and staffing, training and development, diversity and inclusion, labor relations, employee relations and more.
+They will work in every industry and sector, including business, education, government, the military, arts and entertainment, and nonprofits.
+Graduates will also be prepared for further coursework in a master’s degree or for certification with the Society for Human Resource Management (SHRM), should they choose to take the exam.

-Ranked 35th out of 800 occupations based on the employment projection data by the Bureau of Labor Statistics (BLS) and scored by The Wall Street Journal, Human Resources is one of the fastest-growing fields in the United States.
+Ranked 35th out of 800 occupations based on the employment projection and job growth data by the Bureau of Labor Statistics (BLS) and scored by The Wall Street Journal, a professional in Human Resources will enjoy working in is one of the fastest-growing fields in the United States.
 Job opportunities for human resource managers is projected to grow 7 percent by 2028, faster than the average for all occupations (5.2 percent).
-This translates into about 14,400 projected new job openings annually for HR professionals.
+This translates into about 14,400 projected new job openings annually for HR professionals with a bachelor’s degree.

 The median national annual salary for a human resources manager in 2019 was $116,720 with 165,200 jobs, and a training and development manager’s average salary as of 2019 was $113,350 with 42,300 jobs.
 Additionally, the top 10% of human resources management professionals earn $201,380.